esphome/esphome-docs/components/sprinkler.rst

 ***********************************

 Sets the multiplier value used to proportionally increase or decrease the run duration for all valves/zones.
+When a given valve is activated, this value is multiplied by the valve's run duration (see below) to determine the valve's actual run duration.

 .. code-block:: yaml